 Grindstone Island Schools

 The first school district in Jefferson County was formed on Grindstone Island in or around 1840.
 The location was on the Base Line Road, past the cheese factory, on the east side of the Billy Graham (August & Norma Couch Frazier) home.
 The school, named District #1, was built on the Cummings property, later the John Black Homestead.
 Pupils came from as far away as Washington Island, which is located just below the village of Clayton, a distance of four miles as the crow flies.
 Shortly there after, a second school was built for those pupils on the upper half of the island where the Base Line Road intersects Cross Island Road.
 This was called District #15 or the Upper School.
 Some forty years later, in 1880, the District #1 site was abandoned and another District #1 school was built further to the foot of the island where it still stands today.
-The property and building is now owned by Manley Rusho, a former student.
-He purchased the Lower Schoolhouse at the request of his wife, the late Mary Lou Nunn Rusho.
+The property and building was purchased from Manley Rusho, a former student.
+His late wife, Mary Lou Nunn Rusho purchased the property in 1991 to renovate the building to use as a guest house.
 She was a teacher and her wish was to see the building saved for posterity.

 In 1885 the original District #15 school building was moved across the road and used as the “House of Good Temperance”.
 It also served as the island church until it was destroyed by fire a few years later.
 A new school building was built on the same site as the original.
 The floor plan was simple.
 As you entered the school from the front door, there was an unheated cloak room for boots, hats and coats.
 Two doors came off this hallway into the large classroom.
 One at the furthest end by the sink and one to the right as you walked in the front door.
 This large area was the classroom.
 In the back right corner was a smaller room which provided lodging for the teacher during the week.
 The library was a homemade cupboard with four shelves about four feet wide.
 Slate chalkboards spread across the front wall.
 Along the top of the chalkboard was the alphabet in capital and small case letters.
 A roll-up map system was fastened above the alphabet.
 It contained the world map and the map of the United States which were well worn from decades of use.
 The teacher’s deck sat a short distance away facing the room.
 A recitation bench was positioned up front facing the teacher’s desk.
 It held six children.
 The desks were double in width and two pupils sat together.
 The subjects taught were English, Arithmetic, Geography, History, Spelling and Reading.
 In later years a piano provided entertainment and music lessons for pupils.
 A round oak woodstove kept the school warm in winter during the coldest weather.
 Coal was put in for overnight.
 Four hanging Aladdin lamps furnished the only lighting.
 There was no electricity.
 Water was pumped from a well on the school grounds.
 Bathroom facilities consisted of an outhouse attached to the back of the building.
 A shed about 50 feet from the schoolhouse was used to store the wood and coal.
 The boys were assigned the task of replenishing the wood box everyday.
 Outside recreation consisted of baseball and field trips in the summer and a game of “fox & geese” in winter.
 Eventually a huge metal swing set was provided for the children.